Our Shared Values of Diversity, Inclusion and Professionalism

 - University of Toronto Governing Council Statement on Human Rights

-- University of Toronto CRC Equity, Diversity, and Inclusion Action Plan
+- University of Toronto Sexual and Diversity Office Resources

 - List of Multi-Faith Spaces on Campus